iblazhko/eventsourced-processmanager/README.md

   access the same shipment process event stream.
 This can lead to overlapping transactional boundaries in two consumers running at the same time.
-  This example uses policy to publish events *after* they have been committed to the event stream, but this can lead to another type of issuse.
+  This example uses policy to publish events *after* they have been committed to the event stream, but this can lead to another class of issues.
   "At least once" vs "at most once" message delivery policy is out of the scope of this example, but it should be considered carefully in a real application.